STA 9890 - Fundamentals of ML: I. Introduction to ML

 Here \(\sigma^2\) is the ‘noise variance’ of the OLS model.
 (We will review the OLS model in much more detail next week.)

 This is somewhat remarkable: if we knew the exact true model \(\beta_*\), our MSE would be \(\sigma^2\), but our training MSE is less than that.
 How can we do better than the optimal and exactly correct model?
 Overfitting - our OLS fits our training data a bit ‘too well’ and it manages to capture the true signal and the noise.
-Whatever noise is in the data doesn’t carry into the test set, so we get a bit of overfitting.
+Whatever noise is in the data doesn’t extend into (generalize to) the test set, so we get a bit of overfitting.

 The \(n\to\infty\) behavior shouldn’t surprise you: the theme of “more data yields better estimation and smaller error” is ubiquitous in statistics.
 The behavior as \(p\) increases may not be something you have seen before.
 Later in this course, we will actually ask what happens if \(p > n\).
 Clearly, our formula from above can’t hold as it predicts negative MSE!
 But we’ll get to that later…